-For a bedtime sleep meditation that uses deep breathing, mindfulness, and body scan techniques to help you wind down and clear your head, click here.
+For a bedtime sleep meditation that uses deep breathing, mindfulness, and body scan techniques to answer how to sleep better by helping you wind down and clear your head, click here.

 Tip 6: Improve your sleep environment

 A peaceful bedtime routine sends a powerful signal to your brain that it’s time to wind down and let go of the day’s stresses.
-Sometimes even small changes to your environment can make a big difference to your quality of sleep.
+Sometimes even small changes to your environment can make a big difference to your sleep quality.

 Keep noise down.
-If you can’t avoid or eliminate noise from neighbors, traffic, or other people in your household, try masking it with a fan or sound machine.
+How to get a better sleep if you can’t avoid or eliminate noise from neighbors, traffic, or other people in your household, try masking it with a fan or sound machine.
 Earplugs may also help.

 Keep your room cool.
 Most people sleep best in a slightly cool room (around 65° F or 18° C) with adequate ventilation.
-A bedroom that is too hot or too cold can interfere with quality sleep.
+A bedroom that is too hot or too cold can interfere with sleep quality.